Megatron: Japanese manga

 In the Japanese manga "Big War" #2, the Autobots Rodimus Prime, Grimlock, Kup and Wheelie, along with their human allies Spike Witwicky and Daniel Witwicky send Computron into battle against Galvatron's new warrior combiner Abominus.
 The Terrorcons spit "corrosive control liquid" against Computron, taking control of him and turning him into a Decepticon.
 Spike luckily uses his new Exosuit to free Computron with "defense spray."
 Defeated, Galvatron retreats.

 In the Transformers Manga #5, Galvatron and his Decepticons attacked the Prime Energy Tower.
 Galvatron ordered the Decepticons to form Menasor, Devastator and Bruticus and attack.
 Rodimus Prime counted this move by ordering in Superion, Omega Supreme and Defensor.
 Galvatron then ordered in Predaking, knowing that Sky Lynx was elsewhere and couldn't counter them.
 Rodimus ordered the Omnibots to attack Predaking's legs.
 Tripping up the giant he fell into the other Decepticon giants, winning the day for the Autobots.

 Galvatron also appeared in a series of Japanese Manga comic strips set in continuity with the Headmasters series, where he attempted to destroy the Autobots with such schemes as creating his own army of Megatron clones, attempting to destroy Fortress Maximus and creating a hybrid of the original Megatron and Optimus Prime named Guiltor to destroy Rodimus Prime, although he ended up teaming up with his enemy to destroy it after it went rogue.

-After Galvatron's seeming destruction in Headmasters this was all that was heard from Galvatron in the animated continuity for several years until the Battlestars: The Return of Convoy storyline (although not animated in itself, consisting of one chapter of manga and a selection of magazine spreads, it continues the storyline of the animated series).
+After Galvatron's seeming destruction in Headmasters, this was all that was heard from Galvatron in the animated continuity for several years until the Battlestars: The Return of Convoy storyline (although not animated in itself, consisting of one manga chapter and a selection of magazine spreads, it continues the storyline of the animated series).
 Buried and deactivated beneath the ice, Galvatron was recovered by the evil entity, Dark Nova, and reformatted into Super Megatron and later on as Ultra Megatron, going on to battle Star Convoy (a similarly reborn Optimus Prime).